Plant DetailShow Menu

 Description

-Putty root is a native found throughout the wooded slopes and ravines in eastern U.S.A. and Canada in the Orchidaceae (orchid) family.
+Putty root is a native found throughout the wooded slopes and ravines in the eastern U.S.A. and Canada in the orchid family (Orchidaceae).
 It is the only member of the genus Aplectrum.
 It spreads underground through the growth of its corms, which are often linked by rhizomes and can release a sticky substance when crushed.
 This sticky substance was once used to mend broken pottery hence the common name "putty root".
 The other common name "Adam and Eve" is also in reference to the corms as they are often found in linked pairs.
-This plant likes partial shade or dappled sunlight in the sugar maple and beech forests and swamps where it grows.
-Its underground corms allow it to form large colonies in though it is more commonly found in small scattered patches.

 See this plant in the following landscape: